sinbaddoraji/sinbaddoraji/README.md

    - <b>React (Typescript):</b>

-      - <a href="https://github.com/sinbaddoraji/text-tools">Text Tools</a>: A web app with a collection of tools for manipulating strings
+      - <a href="https://github.com/sinbaddoraji/text-tools">Text Tools</a>: A web app with a collection of tools for manipulating text

   - <b>C#:</b>